Energetic Particles from Quasi-Separatrix Layers and Current Sheets at the Sun: Introduction

 For particles accelerated by reconnection processes to be measured in interplanetary space, they must escape the the closed magnetic field region.
 Interchange reconnection between open and closed field lines is considered the most likely mechanism.
 This process was considered originally as a concept for the origin of slow solar wind. \cite{Axford:1977b} and \cite{Fisk:2001} argued that the solar wind from the polar coronal holes should be substantially different from the solar wind from the low-latitude return region where open magnetic flux encounters and undergoes reconnection with closed coronal loops.
 The resulting solar wind should therefore be highly variable, as is observed, and presumably slow.
 This concept also offers an explanation for compositional differences between the fast and slow solar wind \cite[]{Schwadron:1999}.
 The material stored in loops may, as a result of wave heating, contain enhancements in elements with low first ionization potential (FIP).
 Further, the loops may act as conduits for the solar wind by temporarily storing and heating plasma to higher coronal temperatures.

-The reconnection process between open and closed magnetic flux causes intermittent changes in the footpoints of open magnetic field lines.
-After each reconnection between open and closed field lines, the open field footpoint hops from its previous location to the closed field footpoint that has a magnetic polarity matching that of the open magnetic field line.
+The reconnection process between open and closed magnetic field causes intermittent changes in the footpoints of open magnetic flux tubes.
+After open and closed magnetic flux tubes reconnect, the open and closed field footpoints exchange their locations.

 \cite{Crooker:2002} demonstrated that CMEs should also cause reconnection between closed and open magnetic flux.
 Until 1995, disconnection at the Sun was thought to be the only solution to the problem of balancing the magnetic flux of CMEs added to the heliosphere, in spite of the fact that the expected solar wind signature of disconnection was rare.
 Disconnection was pictured as merging between open field lines to create completely disconnected U-shaped structures or merging between closed field lines to create, in two dimensions, completely disconnected plasmoids.
 Since 1995, both theoretical and observational studies have made important contributions toward a revision of this solution.
 On the basis of a synthesis of these studies, \cite{Crooker:2002} suggested that the primary flux balancing mechanism is not complete disconnection but rather merging between closed and open fields, i.e, interchange reconnection.